How to write web content that actually sells

 This is the most common mistake.
 SMBs talk about what they do, not what the customer gets.

-Good: "Your new website ready in 2 weeks.
-You don't pay until you see it finished."
+- "Your new website ready in 2 weeks.
+You don't pay until you see it"

-The difference: the first talks about you, the second talks about the customer.
+The difference is clear: the first talks about you, the second talks about the customer and what they get.
+The first informs, the second persuades.

 The structure that works